-Private equity titan Marc Leder — who’s famous for throwing grandiose parties in the Hamptons — might be bringing the ragers to Noho.
+Private equity executive Marc Leder — who’s famous for throwing grandiose parties in the Hamptons — might be bringing the ragers to Noho.
 The financier bought two apartments at Madison Realty Capital’s 1 Great Jones Alley for a combined $30 million, according to the New York Post.

 The 5,595-square-foot penthouse duplex, which features four bedrooms and 1,000 square feet of outdoor space, was asking $23.7 million.
 The second unit, which is located just below the penthouse on the 10th floor and spans 3,300 square feet, was asking $9.9 million.

 Douglas Elliman’s John Gomes and Fredrik Eklund are marketing the 16-unit, 12-story luxury building at 688 Broadway.
 According to StreetEasy, nine of the units are under contract.
 Leder was represented by Elliman’s Tal and Oren Alexander, and Clayton Orrigo, according to the Post.